othim/nn_mwpc/README.md

 - Always start with running `$ make clean` to remove any old object files.
-- If you want to compile the code in order to make some tests from the `src/cpp_src/compute_observable.cpp` file you run `$ make obs` that will create an exexutable named `obs`.
+- If you want to compile the code in order to make some tests from the `src/cpp_src/compute_observable.cpp` file you run `$ make obs` that will create an executable named `obs`.
 - There are two flags that can be used in order to compile the code with non-default physics constants defined in `src/cpp_src/Constants.h`.
-This is is order to match the benchmarks exactly.
-Not including this flag will set the default constant that are taken from PDG 2022.
+This is in order to match the benchmarks exactly.
+Not including this flag will set the default constant that is taken from PDG 2022.
 Examples:
     - `$ make obs FLAGS=-DANDREAS_CONST`
     - `$ make obs FLAGS=-DNIJM_CONST`
     - Defalut: `$ make obs`

-2. The program is is parallelized using OpenMP.
+2. The program is parallelized using OpenMP.
 The number of allowed threads for MKL and OpenMP are set prior to runtime using the environment variables below.
 ```